eiriklied/es6-generators/Readme.md

 // Got error: "ENOTFOUND" for host "notfound.blabla"
 ```

-So now we make asynchronous http requests in parallel, we have synchronous
+So now we make asynchronous http requests in parallel, with synchronous looking
-looking code, and we even have familiar exception handling!
+code.
+And we even have familiar looking exception handling!
 IS THIS GREAT OR
 WHAT??

 Phew!
 So with this we have covered quite a bit.
 Don't worry if you didn't follow